4 Marketing Analytics Trends That Will Kill It In 2016

 Even though there is still conjecture about what classifies real-time, the simple chance to interpret real-time analytics offers marketers with intelligence to back marketing campaigns.
 Marketers agree that real-time data can initiate campaigns with instant access to the customers’ activities, such as purchases, website activity or events updates.

-We think more marketers will agree that the use of data is still in it infancy but the possibilities are becoming more and more clear.
+We think more marketers will agree that the use of data is still in its infancy but the possibilities are becoming more and more clear.

 Marketers are beginning to use analytics and find insights that open new and highly targeted marketing communication channels, making content connect with.
 Visual analytics significantly augments the representation of massive digital data.

-In 2016, visualisation of content goes beyond a two dimensional representation and transforms information with data design, interactivity and dashboards.
-Miranda Miller, Chief Content Strategist at MEDIAau.com observes, “minigraphics, photos, illustrations and other types of visuals give you a chance to trigger an emotional reaction.
+In 2016, visualization of content goes beyond a two-dimensional representation and transforms information with data design, interactivity and dashboards.
+Miranda Miller, Chief Content Strategist at MEDIAau.com observes, “mini-graphics, photos, illustrations and other types of visuals give you a chance to trigger an emotional reaction.
 You can inject humor, or highlight important points – images are incredibly versatile and they’re most useful not in place of text, but when used to complement tight, compelling copy”.

-Using visual analytics provides intelligence to understand, alter and interpret the key trends and identify sectors that demand attention.
-In the visualisation process, marketers have to opportunity to convey large and complex data sets with clarity and simplicity, leading to faster understanding and decision-making.
+Using visual analytics provides intelligence to understand, alter, and interpret the key trends and identify sectors that demand attention.
+In the visualization process, marketers have to opportunity to convey large and complex data sets with clarity and simplicity, leading to faster understanding and decision-making.

-With access to data, the tools to process and visualise it, switched on marketers have the opportunity to measure engagement, intent and insight at a volume and speed that creates real competitive advantage 2016.
+With access to data, the tools to process and visualize it switched on marketers have the opportunity to measure engagement, intent and insight at a volume and speed that creates real competitive advantage 2016.

 Of these trends, which do you think will continue to add value to digital marketers and their practices in 2016?

 Feel free to comment on our Facebook, Linkedin, or Twitter.